go-noisetls/noise_socket_spec/noise_socket.md

 In the **First handshake message** client offers server a set of sub-messages, each of which corresponds to a concrete [Noise protocol](http://noiseprotocol.org/noise.html#protocol-names)

-The total amount of messages (N) is stored in the first byte right after padding, thus cannot exceed 255.

 Each handshake sub-message contains following fields:
    - 1 byte length of the following string, indicating the ciphersuite/protocol used, i.e. message type (Tl)
    - L bytes string indicating message type (T)